usnistgov/exabgpsrx/README.md

 This software is based on [Exabgp](https://github.com/Exa-Networks/exabgp) BGP implementation and added codes for implementing
 BGPSec protocol ([RFC 8205](https://tools.ietf.org/html/rfc8205)).

+This work is part of the larger [NIST Robust Inter Domain Routing Project](https://www.nist.gov/programs-projects/robust-inter-domain-routing) that addresses a wide range of security and resilience issues in the Internet’s routing infrastructure.
+The software in this repository is a component of a larger [suite of software tools](https://www.nist.gov/services-resources/software/bgp-secure-routing-extension-bgp-srx-software-suite) developed within the project.

 ## Project Status
 Active development